• Skip to main content

 Peanut Butter Balls vs Buckeyes

-Ingredients for Peanut Butter Balls
+Ingredients for Chocolate-Covered Peanut Butter Balls

 Peanut butter balls also need plenty of powdered sugar.
-Not to be confused with regular white sugar.
+Not to be confused with regular white granulated sugar.
 This not only makes them sweet but also acts as a binder for the creamy peanut butter and butter.
-As they combine, the mixture holds up well to roll and eventually coat in the melted chocolate.
+As they combine, the mixture holds up well to roll and eventually coats in the melted chocolate.

 Old-fashioned peanut butter balls ingredients

-How to Make Old-fashioned Peanut Butter Balls
+How to Make No-Bake Peanut Butter Balls

 Making homemade peanut butter balls is simple but it does take time to complete the full recipe.
-It is a great one to make with the family and get all the hands rolling up that sweetened peanut butter filling or help to dip them into melted chocolate.
+It is a great one to make with the family and get all the hands rolling up that sweetened peanut butter filling or help dip them into melted chocolate.

-How to Make the Peanut Butter Filling
+1 - Mix the Peanut Butter Filling

+Making the filling is easy but requires a bit of muscle.
 Start by making sure your salted butter has had time to come to room temperature.
 Once it is ready, combine the softened butter with the peanut butter and half of the powdered sugar.

 Stir to combine.
 Add the remaining sugar and combine thoroughly.
 It may be hard to stir so use some real muscle and get in there.
 Make sure there are no clumps of powdered sugar or butter that are not mixed in evenly.

-Chill the Peanut Butter Ball Mixture
+2 - Chill the Peanut Butter Mixture

 Once the peanut butter mixture is ready, place the bowl in the refrigerator for 30 minutes.
 While it is chilling you can prepare a few baking sheets with parchment paper or aluminum foil.

-Rolling the Peanut Butter Balls
+3 - Roll the Peanut Butter Balls

-On a lined baking sheet, roll the peanut butter mixture into 1-inch balls.
-There will be about 30 balls on the baking sheet once complete.
 Place the baking sheet of peanut butter balls into the refrigerator for another 30 minutes to set the balls.
 This will ensure they hold up once they start to dip into the warm melted chocolate later.

 rolled Old-fashioned peanut butter balls

-Dipping Peanut Butter Balls in Melted Chocolate
+4 - Dip Peanut Butter Balls in Chocolate

 In a double boiler melt the chocolate until smooth.
 Be sure to do this over a low simmer to ensure the chocolate does not seize up.
 I do not have your own one and you do not you can easily make one at home if you have the right items.
 I use a glass bowl over a saucepan, as seen below.